• Skip to primary navigation

 The simplicity of setting it up means you won’t ever be nervous about adding new bars.
 Adding and removing bars takes minutes.
 I should know, as I created half-dozen bars to test out different goals for this review.
 The fact that it’s all free is just the cherry on top.

-Hello Bar is best for WordPress users (because of how easy it is to install on the platform) who want to direct traffic or create mailing lists.
+Hello Bar is best for Wordpress users (because of how easy it is to install on the platform) who want to direct traffic or create mailing lists.
 Instead of hoping the reader will click through to your e-book, you can make it easier for them by adding the landing page to a Hello Bar and having it show up on your home page.

 Nida Rasheed is a freelance writer and business owner with a serious caffeine addiction.
 She loves her dogs, wants to travel the world, and dislikes referring to herself in the third person.
 Follow her on Twitter: @nidarasheed